matthiask/django-admin-ordering/README.rst

 Limitations
 ===========

-- Newly created inlines are not automatically assigned a good ordering value.
-This could be easily fixed for Django 1.9 by handling the ``formset:added`` signal.
+- Starting with Django 1.9 newly created inlines are automatically assigned a good ordering value.
+Earlier versions do not support the required ``formset:added`` signal.
 - Only one inline can use this app per model right now.
 - ``OrderableAdmin`` can be used both for inlines and parents, but this